 It is possible to place manifolds in underground chambers and Kensa can supply suitable chambers on request.
+If an underground manifold is used all joints must be electro-fusion type.

 Fig 7 Header manifold connections

 Fig 6 Plant room heat pumps